ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 ### Types of Blockchain
 #### Public blockchains
-This is a blockchain that everyone in the world can view, write transactions to, expect that that these transactions will be validated and added to the blockchain.
+This is a blockchain that everyone in the world can view, write transactions to, expect that these transactions will be validated and added to the blockchain.
 In this blockchain everybody can help with the consensus process.
 This process is used to determine if a block is valid or not.
 As consensus processes we can use proof-of-work or proof-of-stake but there are also other options.
 (See above at [Proof-of-work vs proof-of-stake](#proof-of-work-vs-proof-of-stake))